mmdjazeel/Loan-Prediction/README.md

 # Loan-Prediction
-Loan prediction competition on the Analytics Vidhya competitions page.
+Loan prediction competition on the Analytics Vidhya competitions page (this is a practise excersice).

 This is a small dataset that one can play around with.

 I have worked on this model with RandomForest, Stratified Kfold and Xtreme Gradient Boosting, which gave warrying results.